 After conducting the interviews, sit down and extract the key challenges that were faced throughout the project.
 There may be both obvious and very subtle problems that occurred but it is important to analyse each one.
 Areas of analysis could include deadlines that were not met, the quality of the work, and whether staff were assigned the correct tasks based on their skillsets.

 5. Plan for next time

 Many teamwork projects can go wasted without proper analysis and forward planning.
 Following up the results of the project is just as important as the project itself.
 Use your findings from the interviews to plan for the next time that you engage in a team environment.
 This will be of assistance in areas such as delegation and the setting of deadlines in future projects.

 These are my suggestions but I am interested to know how you evaluate team performance in your role?
-I welcome your thoughts or questions in our comment box below.
+I welcome your thoughts or questions on evaluating team performance in our comment box below.

 This article was written by Laura Hutton on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources have been used to prepare this article: WikiHow and Semantia.